On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Discussion

 \section{Discussion}

-Our findings are broadly consistent with recent evaluations of deterministic AIWP models \citep{olivettiDatadrivenModelsBeat2024, zhangNumericalModelsOutperform2025, brenowitzPracticalProbabilisticBenchmark2024}, which report that data-driven systems outperform traditional NWP in deterministic metrics, but exhibit weaker probabilistic skill.
-Similar to \citet{maheshHugeEnsemblesPart2025,maheshHugeEnsemblesPart2025a}, we observe that perturbation-based ensembles can create meaningful spread from AIWP architectures.
-Indeed, the superior performance of the HENS and HCBV methods supports the notion that perturbations aligned with atmospheric error-growth directions (e.g., bred vectors) are more effective than Gaussian noise, which had already been reported by \citet{bulteUncertaintyQuantificationDatadriven2024} when comparing with Random Field Perturbations.
-In this study, we have found GraphCast to have an advantage for precipitation, which can point to the benefits of using a graph-based representation of the atmosphere.
-SFNO performs best for temperature, which highlights the Fourier neural operator's ability to represent large-scale thermodynamic fields.
+Our results are consistent with recent evaluations of deterministic AIWP models \citep{olivettiDatadrivenModelsBeat2024, zhangNumericalModelsOutperform2025, brenowitzPracticalProbabilisticBenchmark2024}, which find that data-driven systems outperform traditional NWP on deterministic metrics but show weaker probabilistic skill.
+As in \citet{maheshHugeEnsemblesPart2025, maheshHugeEnsemblesPart2025a}, we confirm that input perturbations can generate meaningful spread from AIWP architectures.
+However, the comparable performance of HCBV and HENS to Gaussian and Perlin noise contrasts with \citet{bulteUncertaintyQuantificationDatadriven2024}, who reported Random Field Perturbations outperforming Gaussian noise; this discrepancy likely reflects their use of a smaller amplification factor and spatially incoherent noise.
+Our findings indicate that when perturbations are spatially coherent and appropriately scaled, their specific structure matters less than their amplitude.
+GraphCast shows an advantage for both precipitation and surface temperature, suggesting benefits from graph-based atmospheric representations.

-Preliminary analysis of the ensemble power spectra indicates that all AIWP ensembles underestimate the variance of ensemble spread at all scales, compared with the ENS benchmark (see Appendix C).
-When inspecting the spectra of the deterministic models' forecast, we can see that, for surface temperature, the spectra are very close to ERA5, with the AI models dropping in power at the mesoscale (blurring).
-For total precipitation, SFNO stands out as underpowered at all scales, while the other AI models up until 3-day lead-time seem to accompany the power spectrum of ERA5 more closely than ENS.
-This is in line with findings from \citet{rodwellPowerSpectraPhysicsBased2025}, where smaller-scale variance (and forecast error) is present in AIWP models at longer lead times, specifically for AIFSENS.

-Spatial comparison of ensemble spreads (see Figures~\ref{spreadpakistan} and \ref{spreadchina}) confirms that AIFSENS most closely matches ENS variability, while FuXi HENS narrows this gap, suggesting that perturbation ensembles can approximate observational uncertainty when using deterministic models.
-However, specifically for precipitation, there are known limitations of ERA5 for capturing spatial variability, especially in the tropics \citep{laversEvaluationERA5Precipitation2022}.
-Further work could explore ensembles evaluated on ground station data or regional reanalysis, which may provide a more faithful representation of the precipitation pattern \citep{guptaMAUSAMObservationsfocusedAssessment2025}.